TOTAL FIRE BAN in protected areas on North Stradbroke Island.

 Dunwich Camping Grounds

 We have 6 beachfront camping grounds situated in the Island's three townships and accessible by paved roads.
 These camping grounds offer powered and unpowered sites for tents, camper trailers and caravans, as well as 20 fully equipped cabins.
+And our two new 'glamping' EcoShacks are a must if you like the idea of a camping adventure with a touch of luxury.

 We also have hundreds of natural beachside camping sites in our Flinders Beach and Main Beach camping areas.
 If you love camping with your dog, these campsites are perfect for you, as they are dog friendly.
 You'll need a 4WD to access these campgrounds.